Isaiah Hartenstein: Žalgiris Kaunas (2016–2017)

-Hartenstein made his debut for Žalgiris in Lithuania's top-flight league, the LKL, on September 28, 2016 against Šiauliai and in the EuroLeague against Fenerbahce on October 26.
-Later in that season, he helped Žalgiris win their first ever King Mindaugas Cup.
+Hartenstein made his debut for Žalgiris in Lithuania's top-flight league, the LKL, on September 28, 2016, against Šiauliai and in the EuroLeague against Fenerbahce on October 26.
+Later in that season, he helped Žalgiris win the first ever King Mindaugas Cup.

 Houston Rockets (2018–2020)

 In February 2016, Hartenstein attended the "Basketball Without Borders Global Camp" during the NBA All-Star Weekend in Toronto, Canada.
 On April 7, 2017, he scored 10 points and grabbed three rebounds in 19 minutes of play at the Nike Hoop Summit.

 Hartenstein declared for the 2017 NBA draft on April 22, 2017.
 He was also named an invite for the 2017 NBA Draft Combine, but he ultimately declined participation for the event.
 On June 22, 2017, he was selected with the 43rd overall pick in the 2017 NBA draft by the Houston Rockets and subsequently competed for the team in the 2017 NBA Summer League.

 In the 2017–18 campaign, Hartenstein appeared in 38 games of the NBA G League, averaging 9.5 points and 6.6 rebounds a contest for the Rio Grande Valley Vipers.

 On July 25, 2018, the Houston Rockets signed Hartenstein.
 After being sent down to the Rio Grande Valley Vipers, he was suspended one game without pay after leaving the bench during an altercation in a 132–109 loss to the Memphis Hustle on December 17, 2019.

 On February 7, 2019, Hartenstein recorded his first career triple-double after posting 12 points, 16 rebounds and 11 assists in a 103–102 road win against Salt Lake City Stars.
 In the 2018–19 season, Hartenstein scored 33 points and made a career-high 8 3-pointers in the series-clinching game as they won the NBA G League championship with the Rio Grande Valley Vipers.
 He won the NBA G League Finals MVP award.

 On June 23, 2020, the Houston Rockets announced that they had waived Hartenstein.